koding/tunnel/README.md

   "signatureKey": "secretkey",
   "allowedHosts": ["^.*\\.domain\\.com$"],
   "allowedClients": ["1234"],
-  "serveTCP": false
 }
 ```
 * `debug` enable more human-readable log format
 * `listen` IP and port to listen to for incoming connections.
 This includes both control connections from clients and requests from web
 * `signatureKey` A secret key you share between server and clients.
 Client will use it to sign its identifier while communicating with server
 * `allowedHosts` List of regex rules to filter allowed domains names.
-If requested URL didn't match any it will fail with error 400
+If requested URL didn't match any it will fail with `error 400`
 * `allowedClient` List of client IDs allowed to use this server.
 If this list is empty then any client with valid signature will be allowed to connect
-* `serveTCP` Enable TCP proxying.
-This proxy type remains from underlying `koding/tunnel` project and wasn't really tested.
-Keep it disabled unless you know what are you doing

 3. Run `server -c path/to/config.json` or just `server` if the `config.json` is in the same directory